mbhall88/TAC3_Report/manuscript.md

 where missing data and heterozygosity do not cause discordance and study the clustering this definition generates.

-#### Multi-sample comparison

-Multi-sample comparison suffers from two main challenges.
-First, large chunks of DNA may be present or absent across samples - this is the pan-genome effect.
-This effect causes significant issues with single-reference approaches, as outlined previously, but `pandora` was developed to address this.
-Second, when comparing a set of samples, the choice of reference affects how one describes variants. `pandora`, by design, chooses a reference for each loci PRG based on the current dataset, intending to maximise the succinctness of variant descriptions (see Figure {@fig:refbias}).
-For example, we want to see SNPs as what they are - single-base variants - not as a nested region (as in Figure {@fig:refbias}).

-As mentioned, we handle these cases implicitly in `pandora`, however, the aim of this chapter and the next, in addition to comparing across technologies, will also be to compare methods for gaining drug resistance and epidemiological clustering information.
-To be able to compare with other methods though, we will need to be able to compare variants called with respect to a single-reference by other tools, with those from `pandora`.

 #### Baseline variant analysis

 The truth set of variants for the Illumina data in this chapter come from running the